xaviertquinn/xaviertquinn.github.io/aboutme.md

 ---
 🎶 When I am not thinking about data analytics, you will find me listening to music or reading books

-🎧 I'm a huge fan of Noah Kahan and Sleeping At Last
+🎧 I'm a huge fan of Joshua Radin and Sleeping At Last

-📖 I just got into cosy fantasy books and love the genre
+📖 I really love cosy fantasy books and can't wait to read more in the genre

 🐾 And I love spending time with my cat, Ever